 Hearing aids are battery-operated minicomputers that work to amplify sound in your ear.
 First, a microphone detects sound.
 The audio is then sent to a computer chip, which processes and amplifies the sound through a speaker.

-Did you know that hearing loss is the third most common health condition in adults?
+According to the Centers for Disease and Control Prevention (CDC), hearing loss is the third most common health condition in adults.
 It’s only trumped by heart disease and arthritis.
 Further, one-third of people over 65 have significant hearing loss, and that number jumps to fifty percent in those 75 years of age and older.